 I thought I would put together a list of my favorite products and ideas I have come across over the years that may bring comfort to someone who is grieving.

 1. Molly Bear– Molly Bears is a non-profit founded by a fellow loss mom who creates bears the exact weight of your infant at the time they passed.
 Words can’t express the feelings that rushed over me the first time I lifted my bear out of its box and there are a few other people who love it too…

 2. Footprint ring– Lauren Nicole LLC makes a gorgeous ring with the actual footprint of your child.
 She also does quite a bit of customized jewelry so if you do not have a print you could have the child’s name put on a necklace or bracelet.

-3. Angel wing necklace- A friend recently pinned this necklace from the Vintage Pearl for me on Pinterest and it is now on my wish list.
+3. Angel wing necklace– A friend recently pinned this necklace from the Vintage Pearl for me on Pinterest and then my mom bought it for me last year.
+I absolutely love it.
 It would also be a great gift for someone who suffered a loss during pregnancy and may not have prints or a name to create something personalized.